-ChronosHub is currently owned by a private Danish company ISSRC ApS, that offers no other services or products than ChronosHub.
-Though it is not part of the ChronosHub vision, it could technically be acquired by any other party.
-To address any of the risks raised, ChronosHub is, therefore, ensuring through a license agreement that any organization that joins ChronosHub will retain the rights to any data associated with their own authors, including article meta-data and full-texts, as well as related meta-data on grants, authors, journals, invoices, APC-amounts, etc.
+ChronosHub as platform is currently owned by the Danish company ISSRC ApS (aka ChronosHub ApS), that offers no other services or products than ChronosHub.
+Though it is not part of the plan, ChronosHub could technically be acquired by another party.
+To address any of the risks raised, ChronosHub is, therefore, ensuring through a license agreement that any organisation that joins ChronosHub will retain the rights to any of their data in the system.

-This means that if the organization, after a potential acquisition, would no longer wish to work with the new owner of ChronosHub, it’s possible without any charges to get all the data as
+This means that if the organisation, after a potential acquisition, would no longer wish to work with the new owner of ChronosHub, it’s possible without any charges to get all the own data

 Similarly, if the worst-case scenario would happen that ChronosHub would cease its business, each customer can conclude an escrow agreement ensuring them full access to both data and the platform itself, with possibilities to maintain the hosting arrangement and take on any code maintenance and development internally or through a third party.